marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 	FString ContextString;
-	//Row variable = File variable->FindRow<which struct I want to search into>("name of that row", context string) MyDataRow = MyDataTable->FindRow<FMyDataStruct>("Data", ContextString);
+	//Row variable = File variable->FindRow<the struct type representing the data in the row>("name of that row", context string)
+	MyDataRow = MyDataTable->FindRow<FMyDataStruct>("Data", ContextString);